Guadeloupe: Earthquakes and tsunamis

 The archipelago is crossed by numerous geological faults such as those of la Barre or la Cadoue, while in depth, in front of Moule and La Désirade begins the Désirade Fault, and between the north of Maria-Galante and the south of Grande-Terre begins the Maria Galante Fault.
-And it is because of these geological characteristics, the islands of the department of Guadeloupe are classified in zone III according to the seismic zoning of France and are subject to a specific risk prevention plan.
+Because of these geological characteristics, the islands of the department of Guadeloupe are classified in zone III according to the seismic zoning of France and are subject to a specific risk prevention plan.

 The 1843 earthquake in the Lesser Antilles is, to this day, the most violent earthquake known.
 It caused the death of more than a thousand people, as well as major damage in Pointe-à-Pitre.

 On 21 November 2004, the islands of the department, in particular Les Saintes archipelago, were shaken by a violent earthquake that reached a magnitude of 6.3 on the Richter scale and caused the death of one person, as well as extensive material damage.

+Waterfalls

+Guadeloupe is home to 100 waterfalls and cascades.
+Some of the most well-known or visited include Acomat Falls (Saut de l'Acomat), Carbet Falls (Chutes du Carbet), Crayfish Waterfall (Cascade aux Écrevisses), and Lézarde Falls (Saut de la Lézarde).
+All of the waterfalls are located on the island of Basse-Terre.

 Demographics

-Guadeloupe recorded a population of 402,119 in the 2017 census.
+The population of Guadeloupe was estimated to be 378,561 on 1 January 2024.
 The population is mainly Afro-Caribbean.
-European, Indian (Tamil, Telugu, and other South Indians), Lebanese, Syrians, and Chinese are all minorities.
+European, Indian (Tamil, Telugu, and other South Indians) around 35,617, Lebanese around 9,000, Syrians around 10,000, and Chinese are all minorities.
 There is also a substantial population of Haitians in Guadeloupe who work mainly in construction and as street vendors.
 Basse-Terre is the political capital; however, the largest city and economic hub is Pointe-à-Pitre.

 The population of Guadeloupe has been decreasing by 0.8% per year since 2013.
 In 2017 the average population density in Guadeloupe was 240 PD/km2, which is very high in comparison to metropolitan France's average of 119 PD/km2.
 One third of the land is devoted to agriculture and all mountains are uninhabitable; this lack of space and shelter makes the population density even higher.